 I use other tools in conjunction with Board Booster, but for now, those other tools are all free.

-You can see that Board Booster’s service was initially free with the trial version, but once that trial was up, it was a no brainer to start paying because of the results I was getting plus the automation helped me take a lot of work out of manually pinning on pinterest.
+You can see that Board Booster’s service was initially free with the trial version, but once that trial was up, it was a no-brainer to start paying because of the results I was getting plus the automation helped me take a lot of work out of manually pinning on Pinterest.

-That initial cost was jut $5 a month.
+That initial cost was just $5 a month.
 The post that went viral since then has more than recovered that cost with the ad’s and affiliate links associated alone.
 (I haven’t calculated it, but I estimate that I’ve made $120 from ad’s and affiliates of that post in just the past 2 weeks)

 So, I recently upgraded board booster to a $10 a month plan for 1000 total pins because I was going over my initial budget of pins anyways!

 I wouldn’t give all the credit for a viral blog post to BB though.
-Like I mentioned, you and I put in a lot of effort into our blogs and before this happened, I did many things to Pinterest that has helped it grow – like joining high quality group boards, maintaining fresh and unique visuals, and optimizing Pinterest in general.
+Like I mentioned, you and I put in a lot of effort into our blogs and before this happened, I did many things to Pinterest that has helped it grow – like joining high-quality group boards, maintaining fresh and unique visuals, and optimizing Pinterest in general.

 What I’ve learned about BB is that it is only as good as your pin images, your keywords, and your boards.
 Having a clear strategy for those items is probably what helps me make Board Booster work well.
 To help shed some light on the strategy, let’s dive in a little deeper into each thing we’ve done in conjunction with Board Booster.